JugAnt0/20-short-games/README.md

 ## What I Learned

-Designing programs using functions instead of long scripts Managing control flow and user input in terminal applications Using randomness to create replayable logic
+Designing programs using functions instead of long scripts.
+Managing control flow and user input in terminal applications.
+Using randomness to create replayable logic.
-Handling invalid input without crashing the program Structuring a multi-game project inside a single file Turning a Python script into a distributable executable
+Handling invalid input without crashing the program.
+Structuring a multi-game project inside a single file.
+Turning a Python script into a distributable executable.

 ## Windows Executable